Business site redesign and migration

 The process

-I helped define a new content hierarchy and page structure, using performance data, SEO insights, and user needs to guide decisions.
-This fed into the development of product page templates that standardised how information was presented, making content more consistent and easier to navigate.
+I helped define a new content hierarchy and page structure, informed by performance data, SEO insights, and user needs.
+This work fed into standardised product page templates, improving consistency and making content easier to navigate and maintain at scale.

-Working closely with product and marketing stakeholders, I gathered key inputs such as target audiences, business goals, and product USPs.
-This informed content briefs, which were then used to create or refine product pages.
-Throughout the process, I applied content design best practices to improve clarity, structure, and usability, while also supporting SEO through optimised metadata, page titles, and keyword integration.
+Working closely with product and marketing teams, I gathered inputs such as target audiences, business goals, and product USPs.
+These were translated into content briefs, which I used to create or refine product pages.
+I applied content design principles throughout to improve clarity, structure, usability, and SEO performance, including metadata, page titles, and keyword integration.

-Tools such as Mural and spreadsheets were used to map content structures and manage hierarchy, while Airtable acted as a source of truth for tracking content, workflows, and progress across the migration.
+I used Mural and spreadsheets to map content structures and define hierarchy, while Airtable served as a central source of truth for tracking content, workflows, and migration progress across teams.

 The result

-The project delivered a consolidated and more coherent content experience across BT Business, replacing fragmented journeys with a single, unified structure.
-The introduction of clear page hierarchies and templates improved consistency and made product information easier to understand and compare.
+The project delivered a consolidated and more coherent content experience across BT Business, replacing fragmented journeys with a unified structure.
+Clear page hierarchies and templates improved consistency and made product information easier to understand and compare.

 The batched migration approach enabled the team to manage a large-scale content transformation efficiently within tight timelines.
-Content was better aligned to user needs and business goals, while SEO considerations were embedded throughout, helping to retain and strengthen search performance.
+Content was better aligned to user needs and business priorities, while SEO considerations were embedded throughout, helping to maintain and strengthen search performance.

-Overall, the work established a scalable content system and governance model that supported ongoing content management and future growth.
+Overall, the project established a scalable content system and governance model that supports ongoing content management and future growth.